kjaroska/python-a-mentor-s-life-in-an-oo-way-grupa-1/specifications/person.md

 ## Instance methods

 ### ```__init__```
 The constructor of the object.
-Constructor checks given arguments and raises error if any of the arguments is empty or if provided gender is not valid.
+Constructor checks given arguments and raises error if any of the arguments is empty, its type is invalid or if provided gender is not valid.

 #### Arguments